A life coach is a professional who helps you reach a goal or make a change in your life.

 You may tend to rely on friends and family to keep you accountable for what you’re trying to do but this can often be a strain on those relationships, or people simply let you down because they just don’t know how to be an accountability partner.
 A life coach will not just let your dream fizzle without saying anything about it.
 They will hold you accountable to what you said you will do, and because of that you will be more motivated to keep progressing toward your goal in order to show them what you have accomplished.

-Ultimately, a life coach will hold you accountable to reaching your personal and professional goals.
+Ultimately, a life coach will hold you accountable to reaching your personal and professional life goals.
 They will be there with you every step of the way to help you with strategy as well as encourage and motivate you.A life coach will help you through the road blocks along the way, give you the push you need when you’re stuck in a rut, cheer for you when you meet your goals and then challenge you to get out there and conquer even more goals.

 Identifying your goals is one of the hardest things you do when you’re trying to make a change and get started on something new.
 A life coach is great at helping you interpret your dreams and ideas, and organize them into tangible goals.
 In a way, they help you to connect what your head is saying and what your heart is saying to find some agreement between the two that points toward your passions.

 Identifying, redirecting and managing goals to make them more realistic are what life coaches do best.
 You may have an idea of what you want but are having a hard time making it into a solid goal that you can work toward.
 Or you may think you have a solid goal but then you begin to realize that it isn’t what you want or it is less doable than you thought.
-This is where a life coach comes in and helps you reevaluate those ideas and goals in order to turn them into “smart goals” that encourage real life change and forward motion.
+This is where a life coach comes in and helps you reevaluate those ideas and goals in order to turn them into “smart goals” that encourage real lifestyle change and forward motion.

 A life coach helps you to accomplish your goals, make new changes, and live your dreams.
 A coach helps you get from where you are in your life now, to where you want to go.
 In other words, their job is to help you get from Point A to Point B in your life, whatever that may be for you.